 After many trips to the Grand Canyon and Southwest, our editor has created a list of her favorite things to bring along.
 Use this list to spend more time outside and less time shopping for items you forgot.

 Also see our suggested packing list.

-1. EcoVessel 20 oz.
+4. EcoVessel 20 oz.
 Insulated Bottle

 MAKER SPOTLIGHT: Discover how EcoVessel based in Boulder, Colo., got its start.